René Magritte Museum

-The René Magritte Museum (Musée René Magritte; René Magritte Museum) is a museum in Jette, a municipality in Brussels, Belgium, devoted to the Belgian surrealist artist René Magritte.
+The René Magritte Museum (Musée René Magritte; René Magritte Museum) is a museum in Jette, a municipality in Brussels, Belgium, devoted to the surrealist artist René Magritte.

 The museum is located at 135, rue Esseghem/Esseghemstraat, in the house where Magritte lived and worked for twenty-four years, between 1930 and 1954.
 On the ground floor of the house is the apartment where Magritte and his wife Georgette resided, while the first and the second floors display a biographical exhibition.

 History

 René Magritte, originally from the Walloon province of Hainaut, moved to Brussels in 1915 at the age of 17 and lived in seven different apartments until his death in 1967.
 He only interrupted these Brussels years by staying in the Parisian suburb of Le Perreux-sur-Marne, where he lived from 1927 to 1930.
 Back in Belgium, Magritte and his wife Georgette rented the ground floor apartment of 135, rue Esseghem.
 The artist created half of his work there (800 paintings), drawing abundant inspiration from its interior.
 The apartment also served as headquarters for the Brussels surrealist group of which Magritte was then a part and which included Paul Nougé, E.L.T.
 Mesens, Louis Scutenaire, Irène Hamoir Scutenaire, Paul Colinet and Marcel Mariën.

 René and Georgette moved in 1954 to a bigger villa in Schaerbeek, which, as they thought, was better suited to their social status.
 In Georgette's will, however, she indicated that the house in Jette was the most important for Magritte's biography.
 After Georgette's death in 1986, there were requests to convert the couple's last villa into a museum, but this failed due to a lack of financial resources and support from state institutions.
 The Schaerbeek villa, as well as Magritte's inventory and personal belongings, were sold at auction.
 André Garitte, an art collector and a fan of Belgian Surrealism, began in the following years to acquire property from the Magrittes.
 He eventually bought the building at 135, rue Esseghem, which still belonged to the family of Magritte's former landlords.
 Starting in 1993, he restored the house, and in 1999, celebrating Magritte's 100th anniversary, the museum was open to the public.
 In 2009, the museum reopened after an extensive restoration.